Skip to content

 Share

-Deal registration is a common process of a vendor’s Channel Partner Programme.
-In which, the channel partner informs the vendor about a sales lead.
-This process is usually as simple as the partner entering information into a portal or system, which is hosted by the vendor.
+Deal registration (deal reg) is a common process of a vendor’s Channel Partner Programme whereby a channel partner informs the vendor about a sales opportunity.
+This process is usually as simple as the partner submitting a deal reg request via a partner portal or system the vendor hosts.

-If approved by the vendor, the partner is given priority for the lead.
-This wards off competition for that sale from other partner organisations.
+If the deal reg is approved by the vendor the partner is given priority for the lead.
+This can also include additional benefits such as price exceptions which wards off competition from other partners.

 The benefits of the deal reg process are numerous, however, here are a few: